 Robert Morris Copeland

 Robert Morris Copeland (1830–1874) was one of a small number of American landscape practitioners whose written and built work helped establish the foundations for city planning and integrated park systems.
-As did his colleagues Frederick Law Olmsted and Horace Cleveland, Copeland merged many of the principles of scientific farming with landscape gardening.
-Although he died at a relatively young age, his accomplishments were substantial.
-He left behind several important designs for cemeteries, estates, suburbs, communities, and parks throughout New England, New York, and Pennsylvania.
+As did his colleagues Frederick Law Olmsted and H. W. S. Cleveland, Copeland merged many of the principles of scientific farming with landscape gardening.
+In his short career, he created important designs for cemeteries, estates, suburbs, communities, and parks throughout New England, New York, and Pennsylvania.

-WILLIAM H. TISHLER, FASLA, also wrote the introduction to and edited Midwestern Landscape Architecture.
-He is a professor emeritus of landscape architecture at the University of Wisconsin at Madison and the editor of American Landscape Architecture: Designers and Places (Wiley, 1988).
+William H. Tishler, FASLA, is editor of Midwestern Landscape Architecture and author of the introduction to the LALH reprint edition of Country Life by Robert Morris Copeland.
+He is professor emeritus of landscape architecture at the University of Wisconsin–Madison and editor of American Landscape Architecture: Designers and Places.